 - A “live” congregational directory on all three websites: Make any update to your congregational records in The Reform Movement Marketplace and your changes will be immediately visible on your congregation’s page in our congregational directory.
 While you’re updating your listing, make sure to check off the appropriate boxes if you offer streaming services, High Holiday opportunities for non-members, early childhood education, ASL-interpreted services, and other offerings; doing so will ensure that your congregational offerings are included when we promote those filtered searches of the congregational directories.)

 We’ve also enhanced our congregational directory search.
-The directory search now works better than before, with more accurate results, plus:
+It now works better than before, with more accurate results, plus:

 - Visitors to the sites are prompted to allow the site to know their location, so they can more easily locate a congregation near them.